 Looking for inspiration for your first capsule wardrobe?
-Go ahead and take a peak at the items in my winter capsule wardrobe, and even shop for the same or similar items!
+Go ahead and take a peek at the items in my winter capsule wardrobe, and even shop for the same or similar items!
 My capsule is created for my lifestyle, the life of a work-at-home-mom.
 So, if your lifestyle is similar, take a look!

 Looking for another seasonal example of a capsule wardrobe?
 Check out my other capsules: